kaplayjs/kaplay-site/guides/en/1_getting_started/3_components.md

 ## Dynamic Components and tags

-Usually, you want to assign a component in real time, for example, when the player picks up a power-up.
+In some cases (and more commonly with tags than components), you will want to give an existing object a new component or tag.
+For example, when the player picks up a power-up, add a "super" tag, and then remove it some time later.

-You can use the [`GameObjRaw.use()`](/doc/GameObjRaw#GameObjRaw-use) method, passing the component or tag you want to assign.
+To add a component or tag to an existing object, use the [`GameObjRaw.use()`](/doc/GameObjRaw#GameObjRaw-use) method, passing the component or tag you want to assign.

 For example, to change the sprite of the player to a big butterfly and add the `big` tag: